Global weak solutions and incompressible limit to the isentropic compressible Navier-Stokes equations in 2D bounded domains with ripped density and large initial data: Introduction

-Apart from {\it large-energy weak solutions} \cite{PL98,EF01} and {\it small-energy classical solutions} \cite{HLX12,LX19}, the third type of solutions to \eqref{a1} are the so-called {\it Hoff's intermediate weak solutions}.
+Apart from {\it large-energy weak solutions} \cite{PL98,EF01} and {\it small-energy classical solutions} \cite{HLX12,LX19}, the third type of solutions to \eqref{a1} is the so-called {\it Hoff's intermediate weak solutions}.
 More precisely, Hoff \cite{Hoff95,Hoff95*,Hoff02,Hoff05} proved the global existence of such solutions under certain additional assumptions on the initial data.
 Indeed, the regularity of weak solutions constructed by Hoff \cite{Hoff95,Hoff95*,Hoff02,Hoff05} is stronger than Lions--Feireisl's solutions in the sense that particle path can be defined in the non-vacuum region, but weaker than the usual strong solutions in the sense that discontinuity of the density can be transported along the particle path.
 Based on some delicate estimates of the effective viscous flux via Green's function, Perepelitsa \cite{P3} proved the global existence of Hoff's weak solutions in the half-space $\mathbb{R}^n_+\ (n=2,3)$ with no-slip boundary conditions when the initial data are close to a static equilibrium.
-A further progress was obtained by Hu--Wu--Zhong \cite{HWZ}, where the global existence of weak solutions in \cite{Hoff95,Hoff95*} was improved to the case of bounded non-negative initial density that are of small energy but possibly large oscillations.
-In particular, these solutions converge globally in time to a global weak solution of the inhomogeneous incompressible Navier--Stokes equations as the bulk viscosity goes to infinity.
+A further progress was obtained by Hu--Wu--Zhong \cite{HWZ}, where the global existence of weak solutions in \cite{Hoff95,Hoff95*} was improved to the case of bounded non-negative initial density that are of small initial energy but possibly large oscillations.
+In particular, such solutions converge globally in time to a global weak solution of the inhomogeneous incompressible Navier--Stokes equations as the bulk viscosity tends to infinity.
+For more studies on the compressible Navier--Stokes equations, one may refer to the excellent handbook \cite{GN18} and references contained therein.